 What to serve with Cocktails with Tia Maria

 Well, you definitely need to eat a meal with these so you aren't too tipsy after drinking, so check out any of the main meal recipes.
-Or as you can see in the photo, I added some soft gingersnap cookies with these drinks.
+Or as you can see in the photo, I added some soft gingersnap cookies with these drinks for an extra special dessert.

 MORE BOOZY DRINK RECIPES YOU'LL LOVE: